 One advantage of being self-employed is that you can make more money than you would if you were an employee.
-You can also work at the comforts of your home.
+You can also work in the comfort of your home.

 Moreover, freelancers like you also get to enjoy many tax deductions like home office and business travel.

-If you haven’t realized, going on a business travel can benefit your trade.
+If you haven’t realized, going on business travel can benefit your trade.

 Here are three good ideas that you may want to explore if you want to maximize your tax deductions by going on a business trip anytime soon: